 Thyroid function test results explained

-The first important thing to bear in mind about thyroid function test results is that the thyroid usually changes slowly.
+The thyroid usually changes slowly.
 It hardly ever quickly changes to being overactive or underactive: it usually takes a few weeks at least, or even a few months.
 If you have a thyroid function test that shows something is wrong, it's usually worth repeating it in 3-6 weeks.
 That is because there's always the chance that your thyroid gland could have gone back to normal by itself.

 The second thing to bear in mind about thyroid function tests is that medications, and even herbal remedies or vitamin supplements, can affect the accuracy of thyroid results.